HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/installation/index.md

 For container-based Helm deployment, the deployment values.yaml can also be updated so that the HCL End-user Search with OpenSearch will be enabled by default automatically and there is no further need to use ConfigEngine task to enable.

+!!! important
+    Before proceeding with the steps below, it is required to install Search based on Opensearch.
+For more information on how to install Search based on Opensearch, refer to  [Installing search based on OpenSearch](../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md).

 ## Enabling and disabling HCL End-user Search using OpenSearch

 This section describes how to enable and disable HCL End-user Search using OpenSearch manually.